Tun Perak

 Tun Perak was the son of Malacca's first bendahara, Sri Wak Raja Tun Perpatih Besar.
 In 1445, he was appointed as Malacca's representative in Klang.
-Tun Perak was then appointed as bendahara in 1456 after he upset the Siamese attack against Malacca.
-He stopped another Siamese invasion in 1456 as well.
+After a Siamese invasion that began in 1445 that lasted until 1446, another Siamese attack occurred in 1456 when Tun Perak was Bendahara.
 Tun Perak was also instrumental in colonising Pahang, Terengganu, Johor, Riau, Lingga, Bengkalis, Karimon, Rokan, Siak, Kampar, Jambi, Inderagiri and Aru.
 The rulers of these governments converted to Islam due to Malaccan influence.
 Tun Perak was very loyal towards the Malaccan Sultanate.
 When his son, Tun Besar was killed by Sultan Mahmud Shah's son Raja Muhammad due to a misunderstanding, he did not seek revenge against the sultan.
 Instead, he requested Raja Muhammad to be crowned elsewhere.
 The sultan honored Tun Perak's request, therefore Raja Muhammad was made a sultan in Pahang.

 He died in 1498 and was replaced by his younger brother Tun Perpatih Putih.
 His death signified what is widely held to be the beginning of the Malaccan Empire's decline.

-Awards and recognitions
+Awards and recognition

 Places named after him

 Several places were named after him, including: